Nearly nothing is left from the former Oceangoing Rafts

 We have no reason to think that Ship-worm attack is sometning new

 Simple attack by shipworm

 The greatest menace against ocean sailing rafts is the Ship-Worm - Teredo Navalis.
 That is a clam as has sunken thousands of ships.

 the coin looks like an US-one cent as hold a diameter of 19 mm

 Of cause we are aware, that the softer the wood is (e.g. balsa, pine rather than oak and Guayacan), the quicker the advance of Teredo Navalis will go on.
 That means that they, the South-Americans, even before arrival of the Europeans must have been able to handle, protect and sail their rafts under more safe conditions.
 Better seaman-ship, better Teredo Navalis protection etc and that is exactly there, on the unknown and uncertain points, we need to concentrate our archaeological investigations and experiments.
+What did the Incas?

 Ship Worm attack is nothing new.
 In historical time the chroniclers tell, that men as Christopher Colombus and Francis Drake had to combat hard against this plague.